Injury Prevention Womack, MO

 Injury Prevention for Senior Citizens in Womack, MO

-Falls in the elderly were responsible for over 3 million urgent care admissions and more than 34,000 deaths.
-Studies show that physical activity is invaluable in preventing falls.
-Other conditions that cause pain like arthritis that are wear and tear injuries can be more bearable and take longer to progress with physical therapy exercises that keep your muscles, tendons, ligaments, and joints active.
-While older adults typically do not exert themselves as much as an athlete does, the same principles of strength, stability, flexibility, and good posture are great agents in injury prevention.
+Falls in senior citizens were responsible for more than 3 million emergency room admissions and over 34,000 deaths.
+Studies show that being physical active is invaluable in preventing falls.
+Other conditions such as arthritis that accumulate over time can be slowed down by physical therapy exercises that keep your muscles, tendons, ligaments, and joints strong.
+While older adults typically do not exert themselves as much as an athlete does, appropriate strength, balance, flexibility, and correct posture are great agents in injury prevention.

 Other services we offer in Womack, MO include: